SkipOPU: An FPGA-based Overlay Processor for Large Language Models with Dynamically Allocated Computation: DATAFLOW OPTIMIZATION

 \subsection{Fused dataflow for routing and RMSNorm}

-To reduce memory traffic among the router, the executed submodule, and the intervening RMSNorm while effectively hiding the latency of nonlinear operations, we introduce a fused dataflow, as illustrated in \Cref{alg:fused_router}, where computations on the PE array, NPE are indicated in yellow and green, respectively.
+To reduce memory traffic among the router, the executed submodule, and the intervening RMSNorm while effectively hiding the latency of nonlinear operations, we introduce a fused dataflow, as illustrated in \Cref{alg:fused_router}.
 In a conventional dataflow, routing and normalization require multiple full passes over the activation matrix, resulting in two large off-chip loads and an additional store before the subsequent submodule can begin.
 In contrast, our dataflow leverages the token-wise independence of routing decisions and partitions the activation matrix into on-chip tiles, allowing each slice to be reused by both the RMSNorm and the following submodule without repeated off-chip accesses.

-To further accelerate the multi-pass RMSNorm, we decouple its reduction phase from the element-wise normalization and execute the reduction in parallel with the linear router computation, since neither data dependency or resource conflict exists.
-As a result, the normalization statistics become available immediately after the routing logits are produced.
+To further accelerate the multi-pass RMSNorm, we decouple its reduction phase from the element-wise normalization and execute the reduction in parallel with the linear router computation. \revB{ Specifically, these concurrent operations are isolated across the PE array (indicated in yellow in \Cref{alg:fused_router}) and the NPE module (indicated in green).
+Through this dedicated hardware-algorithm co-design, the unified dataflow achieves fully pipelined execution by eliminating structural hazards and pipeline bubbles. } As a result, the normalization statistics become available immediately after the routing logits are produced.
 After determining the routing decisions with straight-through argmax, the unskipped tokens together with their precomputed mean and variance are selected directly from the on-chip buffer to complete normalization.
 The resulting tile-wise normalization is seamlessly overlapped with the pipelined matrix multiplication of the following submodule, effectively hiding the latency of both the reduction and normalization stages.
 For energy efficiency, the normalized activations are written back to the on-chip buffer while being streamed to the PE array for matrix multiplication, overwriting the original unnormalized activations in place to avoid repeated computation.